NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted.rst

 .. note::

-   Windows is not included in the continuous integration tests, and hence if you encounter issues, you can open an `issue in the Asset Tracker Cloud Example for AWS project <https://github.com/NordicSemiconductor/asset-tracker-cloud-aws-js/issues/new>`_
+   Windows is not included in the continuous integration tests, and hence if you encounter issues, you can vote for  `the issue in the Asset Tracker Cloud Example for AWS project discussion <https://github.com/NordicSemiconductor/asset-tracker-cloud-docs/discussions/21>`_

 Clone the project and install dependencies
 ******************************************